harry-whorlow/devtools/docs/framework/react/basic-setup.md

 )
 ```

-Finally add any additional configuration you desire to the `TanstackDevtools` component, more information can be found under the [TanStack Devtools Configuration](../../configuration.md) section.
+Finally add any additional configuration you desire to the `TanStackDevtools` component, more information can be found under the [TanStack Devtools Configuration](../../configuration.md) section.

 A complete working example can be found in our [basic example](https://tanstack.com/devtools/latest/docs/framework/react/examples/basic).